open-organization/open-org-leaders-manual/sansing-let-engagement-lead-the-way.md

 *Open leaders design and build projects that empower others to collaborate within inclusive communities.*

 That's the core belief of the Open Leadership and Events (OLE) team at the Mozilla Foundation.
-In our work to spread the principles, practices, and skills of open leadership, we aim to design and build programs that empower participants to take the lead on open projects about data, [internet health](https://internethealthreport.org/), and the impact those things have on both their local and distributed communities.
-We serve leaders from around the world and across a wide range of open, for-profit and non-profit, and technical and non-technical projects.
+In our work to spread the principles, practices, and skills of open leadership, we aim to design and build programs that empower participants to take the lead on open projects about data, internet health, and the impact those things have on both their local and distributed communities.[^internet-health-report] We serve leaders from around the world and across a wide range of open, for-profit and non-profit, and technical and non-technical projects.

 Participants in OLE programs come from all over the open ecosystem; they include people working on open data, open educational resources (OER), open government, open hardware, open science, open software (F/OSS), privacy and security for open practitioners, and more.
 For example, in 2018, Mozilla's Global Sprint (a 2-day marathon of contribution to open projects) included projects and communities like these: